Dr. Sutherland introduced biodynamic cranial work 70 years ago, which has become a never-ending journey of love coming back home into the body.

-This BCST practitioner perfectly characterizes the tragic fact, a secret if you will: a BCST sanctioned training actually prevents the tides of primary respiration from arising in you, which explains why so few BCST practitioners have a living contact with primary respiration.
+This BCST practitioner perfectly characterizes the tragic fact, a secret if you will: a BCST sanctioned training prevents the tides of primary respiration from arising in your awareness, which explains why so few BCST practitioners enjoy a living embodied contact with primary respiration.

-An example of this occurred in 2013 when I taught a Stillness Touch Post Graduate Class and all 64 students were BCST graduate practitioners.
-It was shocking to me that most of them had never experienced genuine embodied contact with primary respiration.
-The problem seems to be that the BCST training involves orienting to the nervous system whereas Sutherland's biodynamics does not in any way involve working with it.
+An example of this occurred in 2013 when I taught a Stillness Touch Post-biodynamic class in which all 64 students were BCST graduate practitioners.
+It was shocking to me that most of the 'biodynamic' practitioners had never experienced a living, inner, embodied contact with primary respiration.
+The problem seems to be that the BCST training involves orienting to the nervous system and anatomy, whereas Sutherland's biodynamics does not in any way involve working with it.
 Let us examine why.

-Cranial Wave is Compensatory from the Past, not a Tide in the Present
+Cranial Wave as a Record of the Past is not a Tide in the Present

-Practice in that way, but understand that it is not biodynamic.
+Practicing that way is fine, but understand that it is not biodynamic.

 Why do I say it is not biodynamic?
-First, the cranial wave, that Sutherland originally called the cranial rhythmic impulse, is, as the name implies, an impulse of the nervous system that modulates the rate and quality of the cranial rhythm in response to stress.
-The cranial wave is not a fractal tide, it is a digital compensation that is holographically etched into the tissues, which is created when the field of the breathing fractals of life are modified by the nervous system’s reaction to stress.
+First, the cranial wave, that Sutherland originally called the cranial rhythmic impulse, is an impulse of the nervous system that constantly modulates the rate and quality of the cranial rhythm in response to the degree of stress.
+The cranial wave is not a fractal tide, it is a digital compensatory motion that is holographically etched into the tissues, which is created when the field of the breathing fractals of life are modified by the nervous system’s reaction to stress.

-Second, the cranial wave radiates electro-charged digital signals that are so crude that it cancels out the delicate fractal expressions of the tides in the affected areas of the body.
-Nervous system activity collapses the whole-body field of primary respiration, leaving an empty void inside the client’s inner subtle body system.
+Second, the cranial wave radiates electro-charged digital signals that are so crude that it cancels out the delicate fractal expressions of the breathing tides in the affected areas of the body.
+So nervous system activity collapses the whole-body field of primary respiration, leaving an empty void inside the client’s subtle body system.

 Finally, and most importantly, if you wait in non-doing without expecting cranial wave patterns, the cranial wave will not appear.
-Instead, neutral arises as a whole body stillness out of which primary respiration breathes the forces of life, body-wide.
+Instead, neutral arises as a whole body stillness out of which primary respiration breathes the fractal forces of life body-wide.

-Therefore, if you orient to the nervous system, expect tides to appear, or if you visualize primary respiration that efferent activity will lay down inertial tracks of false fulcra that add to the fossilized record of the past that is already entombed in the ground substance.
-The result is increased dysfunction, symptoms, and disease, ... all of which accelerates the onset of death.
-Cranial wave, being the fossilized record of the past is an inertial empty void; it is not the motion present, nor is it an expression of the dynamic fractal field of life as primary respiration.
+Therefore, if you orient to the nervous system and expect cranial wave or tides to appear, or if you visualize primary respiration, that efferent activity lays down inertial tracks of false fulcra inside the client, that adds to the fossilized record of the past, which is already entombed in the ground substance.
+The result is increased dysfunction, more symptoms, and the potential for disease, all of which accelerates the onset of death.
+Cranial wave, being the fossilized record of the past, exists in an inertial empty void: it is motion past, not the motion present, nor is the cranial wave an expression of the dynamic fractal fields of life that express as primary respiration.

-The door to primary respiration is be still and wait without expecting any motions - and that includes not expecting tides or visualizing primary respiration.
-When neutral arrives, as a whole body stillness, it will ignite whole-body primary respiration - the fluid tide, the first expression in the biodynamic field, or the global breathing of long tide.
+The door to primary respiration is be still and wait without expecting any motions, and that includes not expecting tides or visualizing primary respiration.
+When neutral arrives, as a whole body stillness, it spontaneously ignites whole-body primary respiration, as the fluid tide, the first expression in the biodynamic field, or the global breathing of long tide.

 The Term "Mid-tide" is Misleading

-When you expect cranial wave or a tide, it will leave false fulcra, the inertial forces of death, in a client that turns the ground substance from a liquid to a gel.
-Gelled ground substance emits digital electro-charged cranial wave patterns.
-Gelled ground substance cannot transmit fractal instructions, which when liquid can convey healthy function that emanates from the whole body primary respiration to all the cells.
-ANY Expectation is efferent, WHICH depletes cellular vitality and can lead to symptoms that become disease.
-Death draws that much closer.
-This is why Sutherland asks us to trust the tide.
+In summary, when you expect cranial wave or a tide, it creates false fulcra, which are the inertial forces of death in a client that turns the ground substance from a liquid to a gel.
+Gelled ground substance emits digital electro-charged cranial wave patterns, which cannot transmit fractal instructions from the Breath of Life.
+Liquid conveys healthy fractal function that emanates from the whole body primary respiration to all the cells.
+ANY expectation is efferent, which depletes cellular vitality and can lead to symptoms that become disease and death draws that much closer.
+This is why Sutherland told us to trust the tide.

-Here is a letter from a biodynamic cranial osteopath clarifying fo me that as a biodynamic practitioner he uses zero efference:
+Here is a letter from a biodynamic cranial osteopath who clarifies zero efference:

 “I was in a group of post-graduate osteopaths in Holland and Belgium between 2003-2011 lead by Dr. Jealous.
 From day one he made it very clear that transmutation, disengagement, synchronization, and augmentation are all effects of the Breath of Life, primary respiration, through neutral.
 We augment by synchronizing.
 What you teach is not different from what he has taught us, and it is in perfect alignment with the later teachings of Sutherland: no forces from outside by the practitioner are used whatsoever!”

-To practice biodynamics requires embodied contact with the tides, which means you have to give up every form of by-pass that impedes contact with the Breath of Life.
+To practice biodynamics requires an embodied contact with the tides, which means you have to give up every form of by-pass that impedes contact with the Breath of Life.

 * Objectification, efference, visualizing, and treating.